rukibhamz/business/business-management-system/README.md

 **Thank you for using Business Management System!** 🎉

-The system now includes a complete accounting module with double-entry bookkeeping, invoice management, payment processing, expense tracking, and comprehensive financial reporting.
-Perfect for small to medium businesses looking for a professional accounting solution.
+The system now includes a complete accounting module with double-entry bookkeeping, invoice management, payment processing, expense tracking, and comprehensive financial reporting, plus a full hall booking system with customer interface, payment integration, and automated notifications.
+Perfect for small to medium businesses looking for a comprehensive business management solution.

 If you find this project helpful, please consider giving it a star on GitHub and sharing it with others.